hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 All analytics in this layer adhere to the following principles:

-- **Decision-first**
+- Decision-first
-  Every analysis is framed around a concrete business question.
+  Each module is framed around a concrete business question.

-- **Explainability**
+- Explainability
-  Metrics are decomposed into interpretable drivers rather than reported in isolation.
+  Metrics are decomposed into interpretable drivers, not reported in isolation.

-- **Reproducibility**
+- Reproducibility
-  All logic is implemented in SQL with deterministic, auditable outputs.
+  All logic is implemented in deterministic SQL with auditable outputs.

-- **Validation-aware**
+- Validation-aware
   Sanity checks and reconciliation are performed before interpretation.

 ---